Psychological addiction: definition, symptoms, and treatment

 What are the causes of psychological addiction?

 The causes of psychological addiction include trauma, mental health disorders, peer pressure, and an unhealthy environment.
-In most cases, a combination of different factors plays a role.

 What is the process of psychological addiction?